znx3p0/btlsh/README.md

 not tested on Windows or Mac yet, but it should work since the library is platform-agnostic.

 Btl is extremely simple, composed of six macros which have the exact same syntax.
-This macro allows for embedding shell scripts to rust naturally while allowing extreme customization of the shell script to be in an ergonomic manner.
+These macros allows for embedding shell scripts to rust while allowing extreme customization ergonomically.

 Macros: